-Uncover the truth about nicotine that every smoker and electronic smoker ought to know about
+Uncover the truth about nicotine that every tobacco smoker and vaper ought to know

 Smoking is without a doubt one of the world's most urgent public health problems.
-The CDC estimates that each year, more than 443,000 people die from direct smoking or exposure to secondhand smoke, and another 8.6 million live with a smoking-related illness.
+The CDC estimates that each year, more than 443,000 people die from direct smoking or exposure to secondhand smoke, and millions more live with a smoking-related illness.

-Within each drag of a tobacco cigarette are thousands of unwanted ingredients that can cause cancer, heart disease, lung disease and a myriad of other serious health issues.
-However, as many people might be surprised to learn, nicotine is not one of them.
+With each drag of a tobacco cigarette comes thousands of unwanted ingredients that can cause cancer, heart disease, lung disease and a myriad of other serious health issues.
+However, as many people might be surprised to learn, nicotine is not one of these toxic chemicals.

-Over the last couple decades, the war on drugs has gradually turned its attention on nicotine and cigarettes.
-Nicotine is often compared to highly addictive drugs and stimulants, on par with alcohol, heroin, cocaine and methamphetamines.
-However, despite these myths, the science behind nicotine tells the real story.
+Over the last couple of decades, the war on drugs has gradually turned its attention to nicotine and cigarettes.
+Nicotine is often compared to highly addictive drugs and stimulants, on par with alcohol, heroin, cocaine, and methamphetamines.
+However, the science behind nicotine tells the real story.

 For starters, nicotine does not cause intoxication or produce any kind of "high."

 Secondly, nicotine does not impair judgment, motor skills or concentration in any way.
-In fact, nicotine actually appears to have performance enhancing effects on fine motor skills, attention and memory.
+In fact, nicotine has been found to have potential performance-enhancing effects on fine motor skills, attention, and memory.
 Furthermore, because of its therapeutic benefits, nicotine is now being considered as a possible treatment for such conditions as attention deficit disorder (ADD), Alzheimer's disease, Parkinson's disease, Tourette syndrome, sleep apnea, obesity, ulcerative colitis and inflammatory skin disorders.

-Thirdly, nicotine is not some dangerous, man-made chemical designed to get people "hooked" on smoking.
-Nicotine is an organic compound found in nature that everyone (both smokers and nonsmokers alike) consumes on a regular basis.
-All vegetables of the Solanaceae family, for instance—which includes tomatoes, potatoes and eggplants—contain small amounts of nicotine.
+Thirdly, nicotine is not a dangerous, man-made chemical engineered in a mysterious laboratory.
+Actually, nicotine is an organic compound found in nature that everyone (both smokers and nonsmokers alike) consume on a regular basis.
+All vegetables of the Solanaceae family, for instance—which includes tomatoes, potatoes, and eggplants—contain small amounts of nicotine.